 In 2015, we purchased an off-grid mountain property above Marble, CO that is beautiful and extreme.
 Woody resides here full-time now…and Woody is the reason we can experience life in this amazing setting.
 Woody worked great in RV parks and was highly preferable to living in a standard RV, but being surrounded by such natural beauty – and making it accessible – is what Woody was ultimately designed for.

 Since 2011, we have been guinea pigs for our own extensive research and development.
 We understand the importance of design and function in a small space because we’ve actually lived and learned through the whole process.
 We design based on experience and an appreciation for modern aesthetic and leave the construction to our professional craftsmen.

 Brian’s background is in architecture.
 He graduated from the University of Houston, Gerald D. Hines College of Architecture with a degree in both Architecture and Environmental Science & Design.
 From working at architecture firms in Texas to Aspen, CO to eventually creating his own design firm, Brian embraces the ideology of modern design.
 He prefers to design without preconceptions.
 Instead, he looks at each space with fresh thought and function in mind, exploring ways to distill a design to its important elements, its essence.

 Joni’s background is in marketing and project management.
 Graduating from Texas Tech University with a BBA in Business Management, she’s held positions in various industries and loves the ever-changing landscape of marketing and improving efficiency.
-Having lived in small spaces for years, she embraces a “less is more” approach and collaborates on design to ensure function and modern trends mesh well.
+Having lived in small spaces for years, she embraces a “less is more” approach and collaborates on design to ensure function and form mesh well.